 A Beginner’s Guide to Coding Have Fun Using Scratch and Python by Marc Scott, illustrated by Mick Marston

-The design of this book is SO kid appealing and it’s very well-written in steps with tutorials that lead kids from knowing nothing to doing some amazing functions with loops and music and more.
+The design of this book is kid-friendly besides being well-written in steps with tutorials that lead kids from knowing nothing to programming amazing functions with loops and music and more.
 Impressive.

 — — — — —